 · Blood in the semen

 If you are a man over 45, you must undergo a prostate exam which your doctor will facilitate.
-The process includes a Digital Rectal Exam (DRE) and a Prostate-specific Antigen (PSA) Blood Test.
+The process includes a Digital Rectal Exam (DRE) and some prostate cancer blood tests, including a Prostate-specific Antigen (PSA) Blood Test.

 The DRE will detect any enlargement or swelling in the prostate gland.
 On the other hand, the PSA Blood test will measure PSA levels that are only released if the prostate experiences physiological changes, including malignancy.